bjscsn/SimplexLogger/README.md

                         The COM: port to be used.
 E.g. 'COM4'.
 Leave the colon away.
   -l LOG_FILENAME, --log_filename LOG_FILENAME
                         The log file name that you want to use.
 Must be a valid filename, or full file path on your platform.

+This software is available under the unlicense license (https://unlicense.org)
 ```
 ## Structure